 I value my peers’ tenacious effortless support to the charity’s initiatives to gather and to raise a village of wholesome men and women through their time and monetary donations:

-Horace MacDonald, Karen Green, Sherryll- Ann Alexander, Michelle Durrant-Pryor, Orville Black, Anthony Folkes, Aubin Simmons, Dean Williams, Ray James, Michael Cobner, Sterling Clayton, Dr. Stephan Tannis, Denise Price-Hoo, Owen Leslie, Carol Carr, Kiwanis Club ( Toronto Sunshine Chapter), Bryon Henry, Nigel Grandison, Anthony Plummer, Bernard Lee, Donovan Simmonds, and other private donations.
+Horace MacDonald, Karen Green, Sherryll- Ann Alexander, Michelle Durrant-Pryor, Orville Black, Anthony Folkes, Aubin Simmons, Dean Williams, Ray James, Michael Cobner, Sterling Clayton, Dr. Stephan Tannis, Owen Leslie, Carol Carr, Kiwanis Club ( Toronto Sunshine Chapter), Bryon Henry, Nigel Grandison, Anthony Plummer, Bernard Lee, Donovan Simmonds, and other private donations.

 MISSION & VISION